Minor in Social Work-Gerontology

 Requirements

-To obtain the Gerontology Minor, a student must complete the minimum 15 credit hours as outlined above.
-A minimum grade of "C-" in all coursework is needed to qualify for the minor.
+To obtain the Gerontology Minor, a student must complete a minimum 15 credit hours, including 9 hours of required courses and 6 hours from the approved elective list.
+A minimum grade of "C-" in all coursework is needed to earn the minor.

 Required Courses